simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### Example: excluding closing/opening transactions

-When combining many files for multi-year reports, the closing/opening transactions cause some noise in reports like `print` and `register`.
+When combining many files for multi-year reports, the closing/opening transactions cause some noise in transaction-oriented reports like `print` and `register`.
-You can exclude them as shown above, but `not:desc:...` could be fragile, and also you will need to avoid excluding the very first opening transaction, which can be awkward.
-Here is a way to do it, using tags: add `clopen:` tags to all opening/closing balances transactions except the first, like this:
+You can exclude them as shown above, but `not:desc:...` is not ideal as it depends on consistent descriptions; also you will want to avoid excluding the very first opening transaction, which could be awkward.
+Here is one alternative, using tags:

+Add `clopen:` tags to all opening/closing balances transactions except the first, like this:

 ```journal